wave2future/lucastizma_helpers/README.markdown

     [ UILabel label ];

-if the same as calling
+is the same as calling

     [ [ [ UILabel alloc ] init ] autorelease ];